-Below is a listing of programs for middle school students and parents.
-Programs are conducted by a variety of Carnegie Mellon Faculty and Staff.
+Below is a listing of programs for middle school students and parents conducted by Carnegie Mellon Faculty, Students and Staff.
 Click on each program link for contact and general information.

 Alice Software / Curriculum